CriticalOptimisation/CleanSky/README.md

 ## What is SafetyLib ?

 SafetyLib is a Modelica library which represents functional flows and functional losses.
 Modelica is a widely used, standard language created to describe dynamic systems.
-Old versions of Modelica supported a description based on a system of implicit differential equations.
-Recent versions also support state based descriptions similar in principle to SystemC, including algorithms.
-Such descriptions can be used with discrete variables, for instance Boolean values, whereas differential equations operate on time dependant real valued, derivable quantities.

-In a modern Modelica model, time is a sequence of time periods separated by discontinuities.
-The differential equations are solved within the time periods to calculate time-dependent values of real valued variables, and at time discontinuities the state logic and other discrete variables can change their value.
-SafetyLib manipulates Boolean equations to model the functional status of componnts.
+SafetyLib manipulates Boolean equations to model the functional status of components.

 ## How Does It Work ?